-We conducted a scan of 2023 direct and indirect supplier data that considered potential child and forced labor risks associated with the supplier's location, sector, and product or service supplied to Solenis.
+We conducted a scan of 2023 direct and indirect supplier data that considered potential risks related to fundamental human rights and working conditions associated with the supplier's location, sector, and product or service supplied to Solenis.
 This review used information from reputable, international organizations that is publicly available and annually updated.
-Based on initial results, we have determined the risk of modern slavery in our operations and supply chains to be low.
+Based on initial results, we have determined the risk to fundamental human rights and decent working conditions in our operations and supply chains to be low.